craftercms/docs/source/developers/draft.rst

 Experience Builder
 ==================

-Crafter CMS’ Experience Builder (XB) provides a UI layer on top of your applications that enables authors with in-context editing (ICE) for all the model fields defined in the content types of pages and components.
+Crafter CMS' Experience Builder (XB) provides a UI layer on top of your applications that enables authors with in-context editing (ICE) for all the model fields defined in the content types of pages and components.
 Crafter CMS developers must integrate their applications with XB, essentially telling XB what field of the model each element on the view represents.